Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Skye - Sandhurst, placing the area among the bottom 25% of areas assessed nationally

-Skye - Sandhurst has approved around 18 residential properties annually over the past five financial years, totalling 94 homes.
-As of FY26, 47 approvals have been recorded.
-The population decline in recent years suggests that new supply has likely kept pace with demand, offering good choice to buyers.
-The average expected construction cost value for new homes is $335,000.
+Skye - Sandhurst has recorded approximately 18 residential properties granted approval per year over the past five financial years, totalling 94 homes.
+As of FY26, 55 approvals have been recorded.
+The average construction cost value for new homes is $335,000.
+In this financial year, $9.8 million in commercial approvals have been registered.

 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.